bboys/lbm-cpp/readme.md

 1. Add Zou He boundary condition.
 2. Rewrite how the program handles boundary conditions.
-3. Rewrite how the program handles the initialization of lattice nodes.
+3. Rewrite how the program handles the initialization of lattice nodes. (done?)
-4. Check if using `std::vector` instead of normal arrays decrease efficiency.
-5. Parallelize the program using BSP.
+4. Parallelize the program using BSP.
-6. Check if using objects decrease the efficiency of the program.

 This program was written as a final assignement for the [Parallel Algorithms](http://www.staff.science.uu.nl/~bisse101/Education/PA/pa.html) mastermath course.